-Read on to learn how to use New Relic's Ansible role to install and configure New Relic's infrastructure agent.
+You can use New Relic's Ansible role to help you scale your New Relic Observability efforts using the New Relic CLI and New Relic Open Installation repository.
 For instructions on how to use Ansible, see the Ansible documentation.
 This is a community-supported effort.

-The Ansible role with New Relic's infrastructure agent requires a supported Linux operating system.
+The Ansible role with New Relic's infrastructure monitoring agent requires a supported operating system.

 - Include the role in your playbook.